26 Places in India That Look Like Their Foreign Travel Twins

 E2: Gulmarg, Kashmir and Khajjar, Himachal Pradesh

 The green pastures and snow-clad mountains of Switzerland cannot be compared to anything else in the world.
 But there are a few places which give us similar feelings of wanderlust.
-The green pastures of Switzerland are often compared to Khajjar in Himachal Pradesh.
-Khajjar is always referred to as the Switzerland of India.
-And if you go a bit more north, the snow-clad landscapes of Gulmarg, Kashmir, will again remind you of Switzerland.
+Among the most breathtaking tourist places in India are the green meadows of Khajjar in Himachal Pradesh, often referred to as the Switzerland of India.
+And if you go a bit more north, the snow-covered landscapes of Gulmarg, Kashmir, will again remind you of Switzerland.

 F1: Niagara Falls, Canada